Pee to see, swab to know: mobile STI testing

 It takes approximately 2 weeks for the clinic to receive your test results.
 Book your follow-up on-the-spot, or come to the walk-in clinic whenever it’s convenient for you.
 The nurse will explain your results, and give you treatment or refer you to appropriate resources if necessary.

-Note that your conversation with the nurse is private and samples are taken in the EV bathrooms behind a closed stall.
+Your conversation with the nurse is private and samples are taken in the EV bathrooms behind a closed stall.
+We do need your Medicare or Blue Cross card so we can send your sample to the lab.

 Why get tested?